two perspectives one truth.

 Our frames are uniquely crafted to complement and complete each individual piece, tying the entire vision together.
 Some works have pre-planned frames that we use as a focal point, and inspiration.

 We have worked with clients who love a piece but need a frame with a different stain.
 Please reach out if the frame does not work with the space you are planning to fill, we are more than happy to work together to ensure the best fit possible.
 May it be a new frame, or change of stain.

-we are passionate about ensuring a personal and smooth experience purchasing art with us. from inquiry to delivery and everything in between.
+we are passionate about ensuring a personal and smooth experience for any + everyone considering placing our art in your home. from inquiry to delivery and everything in between.

 please reach out if you have any questions or are interested in learning more about a piece.

-- or request a free custom rendering of our art in your space. all you'll need is a few photos of the wall you are interested in filling, and we will do the rest.
+- please send us a message to request a free custom rendering of our art in your space. all you'll need is a few photos of the wall you are interested in filling, and we will do the rest.

 thank you for choosing to support emerging artists x